 Art Therapy provides a voice where one may or may not exist.
 Throughout history, drawing, painting, sculpture and other forms of art served as powerful and effective means of communication for all cultures.
 Art has been used for the communication of ideas, feelings, dreams, aspirations, spiritual symbolism, and the expression of a wide range of emotions without having to use words.
-Throughout history, Art has been used both consciously and unconsciously as a vehicle for healing.
+Throughout history, Art has been used as a vehicle for healing.

-An additional benefit of employing Art Therapy practices in healing, are the Brain Benefits.
+Additional benefits of employing Art Therapy practices in healing, are the Brain Benefits.
 Art Therapy practices such as Bilateral Drawing, utilizes both sides of the brain simultaneously, stimulating brain cells as it calms and soothes the Brain Stem and the Nervous System.

 The American Art Therapy association defines Art Therapy as "The therapeutic use of art making, within a professional relationship, by people who experience illness, trauma or challenges of living, and by people who seek personal development.
 Through creating art and reflecting on the art products and processes, people can increase awareness of self and others, cope with symptoms, stress and traumatic experiences, enhance cognitive abilities and enjoy the life-affirming pleasure of making art."

 The power and essence of Art Therapy comes from its non-verbal aspect of art making to communicate thoughts, feelings, ideas and images, which transcend barriers of communication.
 These "barriers" of communication may be physical, social/emotional, psychological, cognitive or cultural.....Art Therapy provides the "voice".